intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/tags-list/system-properties-tag.md

 layout: docs
 category: Unity 7
 ---
-System properties are main properties used throughout the application.
+System properties are the main properties used throughout the application.

 Example of configuration: